 Where to See Them in the Park

 Connecticut Warblers are skulkers.
 They often walk along the ground in areas with fairly dense cover, strutting like an Ovenbird.
 If you are very lucky, one will perch motionless on a branch for a long period.
+Here is a video of a Connecticut Warbler taken by Bill Hohenstein.

 You are not likely to hear the song of a Connecticut Warbler at Monticello Park.
 The song is a loud and explosive series of notes, sounding like chuppy-chuppy-chuppy-chuppy-chuppy-chup.Hear the vocalizations of the Connecticut Warbler.